Brian David Harper

 - Born October 16, 1959 in Los Angeles, CA USA

 Brian Harper was a catcher in the 1980s and early 1990s and a member of the Minnesota Twins World Series-winning team in 1991.
 He started out with the California Angels in 1979 then bounced around between the majors and AAA and from organization to organization for almost a decade before finding a home as the Twins' starting catcher.
 He was a line drive hitter with limited power and questionable defense, but his ability to hit for average kept him in the line-up for a number of years in spite of his late start.

 Harper was the head coach of Scottsdale Christian High School from 1996-1998 and the Arizona Diamondbacks' chapel leader in 1998-1999.
 In 2000, he was an assistant at Desert Mountain High School.
 Also that year, he played one final professional game, with the AAA Tacoma Rainiers.
 As the starting catcher that day, he went 0-4 while striking out and grounding into a double play.

 After managing the AZL Angels from 2001 to 2005, Harper moved up to manager of the Salt Lake Bees of the Pacific Coast League.
 Harper was the roving Minor League catching instructor for the San Francisco Giants in 2008 and 2009.
 Returning to the dugout, he became the manager of the San Jose Giants in 2010, leading them to the California League championship in his first season.
 After two seasons managing in the Chicago Cubs chain he moved to coach of the Iowa Cubs in 2013-2016.
-He then moved to the Detroit Tigers' chain as hitting coach of the Toledo Mud Hens in 2017-2018.
+He then moved to the Detroit Tigers' chain as hitting coach of the Toledo Mud Hens in 2017-2018 and Erie SeaWolves in 2019.

 Year-By-Year Minor League Managerial Record